Whitening Bonded Teeth: Perfect Your Smile

 Help to ensure you have a positive teeth-whitening experience at home using over-the-counter or dentist-prescribed whitening products by keeping these things in mind:

-For an optimum and safe experience, consult with your dental professional about whitening your teeth in the dentist's chair.
+For an optimum and safe experience, consult with your dental professional about whitening your teeth at the dental chair.
 While you’re there, you can talk about procedures to lighten your bonded teeth.

 As we said above, there are no at-home treatments that will be able to whiten your composite bonding.
-As composite bonding isn’t a permanent procedure, you’ll need to go through some maintenance at the dentist if you choose it, as it doesn’t last forever.
+As composite bonding isn’t a permanent procedure, you’ll need to go through some maintenance at the dental office if you choose it, as it doesn’t last forever.

 We’ve included some dos and don'ts below for composite bonding that are helpful to know and will help you keep it looking white for as long as possible:

-If you're considering tooth bonding, particularly for cosmetic purposes, be sure to consult with your dentist about teeth whitening before the bonding procedure and how you'll handle staining issues in the future.
-And if you have bonded teeth that aren't as white as they used to be, ask your dentist about replacing the bonding material so they're as white as your natural teeth.
-After all, your dentist is in the business of perfecting your smile and can help you achieve great results!
+If you're considering tooth bonding, particularly for cosmetic purposes, be sure to consult with your dental professional about teeth whitening before the bonding procedure and how you'll handle staining issues in the future.
+And if you have bonded teeth that aren't as white as they used to be, ask your dental professional about replacing the bonding material so they're as white as your natural teeth.
+After all, your dental professional is in the business of perfecting your smile and can help you achieve great results!

 ORAL HEALTH QUIZ